ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

 {% highlight r %}
 err <- function(y,pred) {

-  # Should really be implementing more unit tests throughout...,meh
+  # Should really be implementing more unit tests throughout...

   test_that(
     "Prediction and actual are the same length",